Huber rings and valuation spectra: Huber rings

 \begin{example} Let $A$ be any ring and $I$ any finitely generated ideal in $A$.
 We equip $A$ with the $I$-adic topology to make $A$ a topological ring.
 Since $I$ is finitely generated, $A$ is a Huber ring with pair of definition $(A,I)$.

-As a specific case, let $A = \Zp[[w]]$.
+As a specific case, let $A = \Zp\llbracket w \rrbracket $.
 Unlike Tate's affinoid algebras, this is a power series ring without any convergence conditions.
 It is noetherian and local, with maximal ideal $\frakm = \langle p,w \rangle$.
 The $\frakm$-adic topology on $A$ turns $A$ into a Huber ring. \end{example}

-\begin{example} The $p$-adic numbers $\Qp$ are not covered by Example \ref{example:ring}.
+\begin{example} The field of $p$-adic numbers $\Qp$ is not covered by Example \ref{example:ring}.
 Recall $\Qp$ is a topological field with its topology defined by the $p$-adic norm $\bnorm_p$.
 A neighborhood basis of zero is given by the open balls $\{\norm{\alpha}_p \leq p^{-n}\}$.
 Therefore,

 is open in $\Qp$.
 Moreover, for $n \geq 0$ and $\alpha \in \Zp$, we have

 Therefore, the topology defined by $\bnorm_p$ on $\Zp$ is the same as the topology induced by the (principal) ideal $p\Zp$.
 We have shown $\Qp$ is a Huber ring by identifying $(\Zp,p\Zp)$ as a pair of definition.
 It is even a Tate ring.
 See Section \ref{subsec:tate-rings}. \end{example}